-Wether you choose feather or down filling, you are guaranteed to be kept warm with minimal weight.
+Whether you choose feather or down filling, you are guaranteed to be kept warm with minimal weight.

 Feather is flatter, larger and heavier, meaning that more feathers are required to achieve the same insulation as down.
 Though if you aren’t too fussy, both natural fillings feel just as soft, comfortable and airy.

-2- Moisture Absorbant
+2- Moisture Absorbent

 When choose bedding in general, the most important factor to consider is breathability- basically how well the bedding absorbs moisture.
 Natural fillings breathe and absorb body moisture, reducing the possibility of heat getting trapped.
 In comparison to synthetic filling duvets, natural filling is capable of keeping your body temperature more regulated over a longer period of time.